An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

 Assume that we observe $n$ points $(X_1, \dots ,X_n)$ in a metric space $(M,\rho)$ drawn i.i.d.\ from an unknown probability measure $\mu$ whose support is a compact set denoted $\X_\mu$.
 The Gromov-Hausdorff distance allows us to compare $\X_\mu$ with compact metric spaces not necessarily embedded in $M$.
-In the following, an \emph{estimator} $\hX$ of $\X_\mu$ is a function of $X_1 \dots, X_n$ that takes values in the set of compact metric spaces and which is measurable for the Borel algebra induced by $\dgh$.
+In the following, an \emph{estimator} $\hX$ of $\X_\mu$ is a function of $X_1 \dots, X_n$ that takes values in the set of compact metric spaces.

 Let $\Filt(\X_\mu)$ and $\Filt(\hX)$ be two filtrations defined on $\X_\mu$ and $\hX$.
 Starting from Theorem~\ref{thm:pers-stab-data}; an natural strategy for estimating the persistent homology of $\Filt(\X_\mu)$ consists in estimating the support $\X_\mu$.
 Note that in some cases the space $M$ can be unknown and the observations $X_1 \dots, X_n$ are then only known through their pairwise distances $\rho(X_i,X_j)$, $i,j = 1, \cdots, n$.
 The use of the Gromov-Hausdorff distance allows us to consider this set of observations as an abstract metric space of cardinality $n$, independently of the way it is embedded in $M$.
 This general framework includes the more standard approach consisting in estimating the support with respect to the Hausdorff distance by restraining the values of $\hX$ to the compact sets included in $M$.